+We are proud of our achievements in Robert Owen Memorial Primary School and celebrate them at school assemblies and share them with our school community.
 Please follow the link below to access our Latest Standards and Quality report which outlines the main achievements of the school over the past session.
+This can also be found on the school website.